mdavezac/LaDa/sphinx-doc/source/about.rst

 LaDa is a modular python framework to control physics simulations, from DFT to empirical pseudo-potentials to point ion electrostatics.
-It's goal is to provide the basic building blocks with which methods incorporating different Hamiltonians can be constructed.
+It's goal is to provide the basic building blocks from which methods incorporating different Hamiltonians can be constructed.
 It is designed around three main concepts:

   * constructing and manipulating periodic crystal structures.
 For instance, it is possible, starting from the unit cell of spinel to automatically create a supercell with vacancies or substitutions.
-  * manipulating functionals, such as Quantum Espresso's PWscf, and extracting their output.
-For instance, one could throw diamond at PWscf, expect it to relax the structure, then perform a static calculation, and finally compute phonons.
+  * manipulating functionals, such as VASP, and extracting their output.
+For instance, one could throw diamond at VASP, expect it to relax the structure, then perform a static calculation for maximum accuracy.
+Or possibly perform an epitaxial relaxation, something VASP does not do per say.
   * Manipulate, launch, and check the results for thousands of calculations simultaneously.
 Think of calculating different of carbone allotropes.
 It would be impractical to qsub each and every job and then check that each